yodobrin/ai-samples/ideas/logic_n_reason0.md

 ---

 *Report generated on June 28, 2025*
-*Analysis based on CX Engage Agent codebase*
+*Analysis based on AdaptIQ Agent codebase*